 Improving page speed is a low hanging fruit of SEO and I encourage anyone reading to pay ample attention to it,

-I have been able to connect with wonderful people that otherwise would have never met in my life.
-I truly believe that if you want to be successful in anything surround yourself with successful people from that area you’re trying to improve in.
+I have connected with wonderful people that I otherwise would have never met in my life.
+I truly believe that if you want to be successful in anything, surround yourself with successful people from that area you’re trying to improve in.